-We witnessed a lot of Windows changes since 1995 to these days.
-Many things changed but the input peripheral devices stayed the same.
+We witnessed a lot of Windows changes from 1995 to these days.
+Many things evolved but the input peripheral devices stayed the same.

-- Shift key not working Windows 10, 8, 7 – This issue can appear on any version of Windows, and older versions aren’t an exception.
+- Shift key not working Windows 10 – This issue can appear on any version of Windows, and older versions aren’t an exception.
 Even if you’re not using Windows 10, you should be able to apply all solutions to older versions of Windows.

 - Keyboard Shift key not working properly – According to users, sometimes the Shift key won’t work properly on your keyboard.
 This can sometimes be caused by malware, so be sure to perform a full system scan.